lemire/programmingishard/README.md

 # programmingishard

+Current status: a book project is ongoing but this repository will not be updated in the short term.

 ## Message to random visitors :

 Ultimately, I plan for this GitHub repository to turn into a "book".